 Content performance reports show which learning assets continue to deliver value and which ones need attention.
 You can decide what to update, expand, or remove completely by looking at usage, completion, and engagement together.

-Enrollment reports show which programmes attract interest and how participation changes over time.
+Enrollment reports show which programs attract interest and how participation changes over time.
 Using this data, you can plan launches, time communications, and adjust offerings based on real demand.

 When evaluating LMS reporting capabilities, your goal is simple: you want data you can trust and act on.

-The right features let you understand learner behaviour, improve programme quality, and support strategic decisions without adding operational complexity.
+The right features let you understand learner behaviour, improve program quality, and support strategic decisions without adding operational complexity.

 Here are the capabilities that you should look for: